-The University Women’s Club is proud to award 6 scholarships to returning CU students for the 2020-2021 academic year.
-These students have offered their THANK YOUS in videos (see link below).
+The University Women’s Club is proud to award scholarships to returning CU students for the 2021-2022 academic year.

-Many many thanks to the scholarship committee: Lauren Charbonneau, Jean Fetterman, Sydney Hoerler, Boyce Sher, Sherry Woodruff, and Marge Riddle (Chair).
+Many many thanks to the scholarship committee: Lauren Charbonneau, Jean Fetterman, Sydney Hoerler, Boyce Sher, and Marge Riddle (Chair).

 UWC scholarships are supported by the generous donations of UWC members and friends!
 Donations are always welcome!

-Student recipients have each made a short thank you video to UWC members.
-View them all here
+Student recipients have each made a short thank you/interview video.